 “Detroit has the opportunity to set a strong, equitable precedent here,” he said.
 “Let’s make sure the process is led by the will of the people and not tech lobbyists.”

 Detroit City Councilman Scott Benson convened the cross-sector workgroup last month to share feedback on zoning policy for future data center developments in Detroit amid an explosion of interest and concern nationally.
-The group aims to gain consensus for an aggressive Dec.
-31 timeline for Detroit to establish a comprehensive “community-informed” data center-focused zoning policy.

-“We’ve sent this out; it’s in the ecosystem.
+“We’ve sent this out, it’s in the ecosystem.
 We make sure that anybody who has requested to come has access to do that,” Benson told BridgeDetroit.
 “What we are not trying to do is slow down because this is about the health, safety and welfare of our residents.”

 “Primarily because we do not have the energy to support them or the contiguous parcels of land big enough to support them,” he said.